NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 # --- Helpers ---
 self.pick_place = PickAndPlaceExecutorMoveIt2(self, "arm")
 ```

-**For now, you will note that the methods of your classes are empty.
-From the instructions given by Paul-Louis, complete the missing methods to be able to reproduce the naive solution.**
+> 💡 Tip : The methods of the classes are empty, you will have to complete them to be able to reproduce the naive solution.

 The subscription leads to the execution of the `_on_digital_state` method.

 The IR sensor returns a boolean value, stored in the 5th index of the digital inputs table.
 This table is a list of boolean values, each representing the state of a digital input and published each time there is a change of at least one digital input.
 I decided to define the subscription to the `digital_state_topic` here as the IR sensor is plugged to the robot and not to the conveyor belt in real life.

-The table is published on the `digital_state_topic` and the message is a `DigitalIOState` message type.
+The message is a `DigitalIOState` message type.

 The value is 1 when no object is detected, and 0 when an object is detected.
 Meaning we should invert it before placing it in the variable `_last_object_detected`.

 For this method we consider implementing a simple error handling to avoid any crash of the node, especially for the `digital_state` topic, as the index can be an invalid parameter (i.e not in the list).

+> 💡 Tip : You can begin by writing the method and print the result to see if it works.
+You can put your hand in front of the IR sensor and see if the returned value is correctly updated

 The `Conveyor Controller` class is responsible for controlling the conveyor belt.
 It is initialized with the parameters passed to the node and creates a service client to control the conveyor belt :